-And we are not immune.
+The Corinthians had been tempted to abandon the message of the cross.
+They had absorbed and adopted the reigning storyline of the surrounding culture.
+And we are not immune from that.
 We can get caught up by intricate ideologies or fantastic philosophies.
-We are bombarded with alternatives to Christianity and the temptation is to swallow the blue pill and give in to the culture’s narrative.
-This need not happen all at once, but gradually, slowly, the message of the Cross can begin to look like a silly, irrelevant myth.
-Even Christians can begin to drift into finding the cross an embarrassment or even something scandalous.
+We are bombarded with alternatives to Christianity and the temptation is to swallow the blue pill and give in to the culture’s story.
+This doesn’t have to happen all at once.
+It can be a gradual, slow fade where the message of the Cross can begin to look like a silly, oppressive myth.
 We can dress our self-constructed idolatry in Christian garb.
 We can attempt to relate to God in our own way, a way that matches our culture, instead of relating to God on his terms at the cross.
-But those who choose their own way, who reject the proclamation of the crucified messiah will ultimately face destruction.
+But those who choose their own way, who reject the proclamation of the crucified messiah are rejecting their own salvation.

-We proclaim a crucified messiah.
-We proclaim the power of weakness, the wisdom of folly, the glory of disaster, the everlasting joy that has come into the world through suffering and death.
-Even though those on the road to destruction will always judge it a silly, scandalous message, the message of the crucified messiah is the only message we have and by it we know the love God has for us, for all.
+Paul admitted that the Jews were looking for miracles and the Greeks had a hankering for great rhetoric and wisdom and all the Paul had was a crucified Messiah named Jesus, which the Jews tripped over and the Greeks thought was silly.
+But, as unpalatable as it sounds, we proclaim the power of weakness, the wisdom of folly, the glory of disaster.
 Lift up your eyes to the tree and see!
 In the horror of his death and abandonment, there is God!
 He is there for you.
 He thought you were worth that – worth the agony, worth the blood and sweat, worth the dying.
 He values you that much.
 Dear Christian family, let us lift high the cross and the love of Christ proclaim till all the world adore His sacred name!
-Amen.

-“The peace of God which surpasses all human understanding, guard your hearts and your minds in Christ Jesus.”
-(Php 4:7).
+May the peace of God, which surpasses all understanding, guard your hearts and your minds in Christ Jesus.